geleto/cascador-ai/README.md

 - **Versioned Templates and Scripts**: Enable loading versioned prompts with a loader that wraps unversioned loaders for better template management.
 Choose different versions depending on the model or validate old and new prompts during tests.
 - **Streaming Text/Data Output Support** - for Template and Script components, depends on the cascada-engine adding support for this.
 - **Text/Data Output Snapshot Support**: Request the template engine to return a snapshot of the currently rendered data.
 Due to the non-sequential nature of the rendering - regular streaming is not always practical.
 Useful for previews.
-- **Instructions on integrating memory**: Provide clear patterns and examples for integrating long-term memory.
+- **More Integration Instructions**: Provide clear patterns and examples for integrating long-term memory, human-in-the-loop, etc...